The Clear Edge

 The gap was brutal.
 She was spending forty percent of her time on activities that generated zero revenue or client retention.

-Worse: The activities generating revenue were getting squeezed.
+Worse, the activities that actually produced revenue were getting squeezed.
 She had twelve hours weekly for strategy sessions, but clients needed more.
-She had sixteen hours for content, but rushed the work.
+She had sixteen hours for content, but she was rushing the work.

 Week 1: Time Audit Reveals the 40% Waste